DataDog/documentation/content/en/monitors/service_level_objectives/_index.md

 ### Setting SLO targets

-To leverage the benefits of error budgets and Error Budget Alerts, you must set SLO target values strictly below 100%.
+To leverage the benefits of error budgets and error budget alerts, you must set SLO target values strictly below 100%.

 Setting a 100% target means having an error budget of 0% since error budget is equal to 100%—SLO target.
 Without error budget representing acceptable risk, you face difficulty finding alignment between the conflicting priorities of maintaining customer-facing reliability and investing in feature development.
 In addition, SLOs with target values of 100% lead to division by zero errors in SLO alert evaluation.